joes0451/ADev/ReadMe.txt

 Gradlew:
-        With 'use_gradlew' enabled in config.properties, you'll have a Commands menu with standard gradlew tasks, and you can add tasks in config.properties.
+        With 'use_gradlew' enabled in config.properties, you'll have a Commands menu with standard gradlew tasks, and you can add tasks with 'additional_commands' in config.properties and run them from there.
         Combined with the 'dont_modify_build_gradle' option, you can run gradlew commands in projects without modifying them, useful when trying to build projects you download from GitHub.